-- Engage students, staff, and families in the decision making and educational processes - Define, support, and monitor the implementation of selected high-leverage strategies in all schools

-Empower principals and their leadership teams to implement additional strategies to meet the specific needs of their student populations
+- Engage students, staff, and families in the decision making and educational processes - Define, support, and monitor the implementation of selected high-leverage strategies in all schools implement additional strategies to meet the specific needs of their student populations

-To implement this theory of action, ACPS has defined the goals, measures, strategies and highlighted actions that follow.
+To implement this theory of action, ACPS has defined the goals, measures, and strategies that follow.
 Success requires purposeful collaboration among ACPS departments to support schools and families in ensuring that all students are empowered to thrive in a diverse and ever-changing world.